-- This district extends from Burloak Drive to Creek Way and is bordered by a) Upper Middle Road and Mainway.
-The area contains the largest concentration of vacant employment land in the city, which constitutes fiftytwo (52) percent of the City-wide supply of vacant employment land.
+- a) This district extends from Burloak Drive to Creek Way and is bordered by Upper Middle Road and Mainway.
+The area contains the largest concentration of vacant employment land in the city, which constitutes fifty-two (52) percent of the City-wide supply of vacant employment land.
 The employment function of Bronte Creek Meadows is a priority for the City.
-This area will be a focus for innovative employment uses in accordance with this Plan and the City's Strategic Plan. - In the near term, this area identified on Schedule B: Urban Structure of this b) Plan, should be guided by the development of an area-specific plan. - The area-specific plan will be prepared in accordance with the policies of c) Subsection 12.1.3 of this Plan and will at a minimum, consider the following: - i) infrastructure and public service facilities requirements; - ii) achieving the employment density target established for the Designated Greenfield Area; - the Natural Heritage System; iii) - iv) future land use that focuses on employment uses; and - consistency with the policies contained in Chapter 7: Design v) Excellence, of this Plan.
+This area will be a focus for innovative employment uses as part of a complete community and in accordance with this Plan and the City's Strategic Plan. - b) In the near term, this area identified on Schedule B: Urban Structure of this Plan, should be guided by the development of an area-specific plan. - c) The area-specific plan will be prepared in accordance with the policies of Subsection 12.1.3 of this Plan and will at a minimum, consider the following: - i) infrastructure and public service facilities requirements; - ii) achieving the employment density target established for the Designated Greenfield Area; - iii) the Natural Heritage System; - iv) future land use that focuses on employment uses; and - v) consistency with the policies contained in Chapter 7: Design Excellence, of this Plan.